ObscuritySecurity/CrytoTool/.GitHub/README.md

 CrytoTool respects the people behind the screen.
 It's a four-in-one file manager, gallery, music player, and document viewer built on a simple, radical idea: no tracking, no ads, no data collection.
 Using a 100% client-side architecture and strong, modern end-to-end encryption, your data is always protected.

-The application vault and backups are secured with **AES-GCM**, derived from your master password.
+The application and backups are secured with **AES-GCM**, derived from your master password.
 For individual file encryption, you have the flexibility to choose from a suite of elite algorithms:

 *   **AES-GCM** & **AES-CTR**
 *   **XChaCha20-Poly1305**